 Marion Starling Boyer and Barbara Sabol

-Marion Starling Boyer's fourth poetry collection, The Sea Was Never Far, was released May 2019, and Barbara Sabol's fourth poetry collection, Imagine a Town, won the 2019 poetry manuscript prize from Sheila-Na-Gig Editions.
+Marion Starling Boyer's fourth poetry collection, The Sea Was Never Far, was released May 2019, and Barbara Sabol is the author of seven books, most recently Mapping the Borderlands (Sheila-Na-Gig Editions, 2025).

 Marion Starling Boyer’s Ice Hours was selected for the 2021 Wheelbarrow Books Poetry Prize, to be released January 2023 from Michigan State University Press.
 She is author of The Sea Was Never Far, The Clock of the Long Now, and Composing the Rain, winner of Grayson Books’ Chapbook competition.
 Her work’s been nominated for Pushcarts, the Lenore Marshall Award, and “Best of the Net.”
 A professor emeritus for Kalamazoo Valley Community College, Boyer conducts workshops for Lit Cleveland and Lit Youngstown.
 She lives in Twinsburg, which hosts the world record gathering of twins every summer.
 For more link to www.marionstarlingboyer.com.